aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/is-password-protected/_index.md

 The displayed message will indicate whether the PDF document is password protected or not.

-### Sample source code for Is Password Protected using Aspose.Words for .NET
+### Sample source code for Is Password Protected using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory.
 string dataDir = "YOUR DOCUMENTS DIRECTORY";